siriyaparn/detection-algorithm-for-bridge-cracks/README.md

 )
 ```
 3. Training Model : Model is created by using TensorFlow Keras.
 First, the input layer is called by tf.keras.Input with shape = 16x16 as an image size and 3 refer to RGB color.
 In this project, I build two convolution layers.
 The first one contains 64 filters and the second one contains 128 filter layers.
 I set kernel_size 2x2 and use activation function as ReLu.
 And I also build Pooling two layers by using MaxPool size 2x2.
 Sequence of the model is shown in figure 11.
 Then, I use GlobalAveragePooling2D() to convert the output data from 2D to a 1D, which can then be fed into a fully connected layer.
 After that, in the output layer, I use the activation function as Sigmoid because the output of this model is binary.
+- The optimizer of this model is Adam with a learning rate 0.01 that I have set in the parameter setting.
+The loss function of this model is binary_crossentropy and use accuracy for performance matrices.
+- This model is trained with 40,000 training data in 20 epochs with batch size = 8, 10,000 validation data is used to validate this model.